Texas Senate Bill 140: What It Means for Your Mobile Messaging Campaigns

 Is TCPA list validation enough?

-No, TCPA list validation lowers TCPA risk, but key SB 140 requirements like consent capture, registration, and time-of-day compliance must also be met.
+No. TCPA list validation lowers TCPA risk, but key SB 140 requirements like No-Call list scrubbing, consent capture, quiet-hour compliance, and opt-out handling must also be met independently.

 References